AliceO2Group/Monitoring/README.md

 See how it works in the example: [examples/10-Buffering.cxx](examples/10-Buffering.cxx).

-### Calculating derived metrics
+### Calculating derived values
-The module can calculate derived metrics.
+This feature can calculate derived values.
 To do so, use optional `DerivedMetricMode mode` parameter of `send` method:
 ```
 send(Metric&& metric, [DerivedMetricMode mode])
 ```

-Three modes are available:
+Two modes are available:
-  + `DerivedMetricMode::NONE` - no action,
-  + `DerivedMetricMode::RATE` - rate between two following metrics,
+  + `DerivedMetricMode::RATE` - rate between two following values,
-  + `DerivedMetricMode::AVERAGE` - average value of all metrics stored in cache.
+  + `DerivedMetricMode::INCREMENT` - sum of all passed values.

-Derived metrics are generated each time as new value is passed to the module.
-Their names are suffixed with derived mode name.
+The derived value is generated only from the first value of the metric and it is added to the same metric with the value name suffixed with `_rate`, `_increment` accordingly.

 See how it works in the example: [examples/4-RateDerivedMetric.cxx](examples/4-RateDerivedMetric.cxx).

 ### Global tags
-Global tags are added to each metric.
-Two tags: `hostname` and `name` (process name) are set as global by the library.
+Global tags are added to each metric sent using given monitoring instance.
+Two tags: `hostname` and `name` (process name) are set as global by default.

 You can add your own global tag by calling `addGlobalTag(std::string_view key, std::string_view value)` or `addGlobalTag(tags::Key, tags::Value)`.

 ### Process monitoring

+This feature provides basic performance status of the process.
+Note that is runs in separate thread (without mutex).

 ```cpp
 enableProcessMonitoring([interval in seconds]);
 ```